RADAR-base/RADAR-Backend/README.md

 ## Contributing

-To add additional devices, make the following steps (see the `org.radarcns.empaticaE4` package as an example):
+To add additional devices, make the following steps (see the `org.radarcns.empatica` package as an example):
 - create [SensorTopics][7] and if needed [InternalTopics][8] then unify them in [DeviceTopics][9]
 - for each topic create either [SensorAggregator][3] or [InternalAggregator][4]
 - define your [MasterAggregator][1]